micronjs/micronjs/README.md

 # LICENSE

-All the magic of Micron is contained within an small bottle, sustained by the MIT License.
+All the magic of Micron is contained within an small bottle, sustained by the MIT License, which you can fully review in our lovely LICENSE file.

 Almar (c) 2014-2015.

 Html/Js/git/tools/counter-strike guru: [ertrzyiks](https://github.com/ertrzyiks/).

 Gfx/art/magic guru: Mat.